What it does: Network of independent assurance, tax and advisory firms

 The not so good bits: Lots of overtime, especially during busy periods

-Grant Thornton’s ‘2020 strategy’ is premised on the belief that globalisation, technology and generational shifts are driving a “significant realignment” in what people are expecting from their employers.
-Grant Thornton is seeking to adapt to this realignment through a range of industry-leading initiatives.
-These include providing generous leave entitlements, setting “ambitious gender and ethnicity targets” and putting in place a ‘Flex Appeal’ program that encourages staff to “work how, when and where is best for you”.
+Grant Thornton’s ‘Beyond 2020 strategy’ is driven by its CARE purpose - “we CARE for our people, clients and communities and support them to thrive”.
+With industry leading initiatives including providing generous leave entitlements, setting “ambitious gender and ethnicity targets” and putting in place a ‘Flex Appeal’ program that encourages staff to “work how, when and where is best for you”.
 The network has also invested in providing leadership programs, including ones specifically designed for female staff.

 Grant Thornton Australia launched the Grant Thornton Foundation in 2014.
 It currently partners with charities including World Vision, Big Brothers Big Sisters, Youngcare, Whitelion and YWCA.
 The foundation is part of Grant Thornton Australia’s wider vision of unlocking “the potential for growth in our clients, our people and our communities.”

-To be considered for the grad program you’ll generally need to have done a degree that makes you eligible for entry into the Chartered Accountants Australia and New Zealand Program.
-If you’re hired, you’ll have to complete a CA or CFA, though an exception may be made if you’re wanting to join the Financial Advisory or Operational Advisory teams.
+To be considered for the grad program, you’ll need to have done a degree that makes you eligible for entry into the Chartered Accountants Australia and New Zealand Program.
+If you’re hired, you’ll have to complete a CA or CFA, although an exception may be made if you would like to join the Financial Advisory or Operational Advisory teams.
 Grant Thornton seeks candidates who are independent thinkers, proactive, client-focused, authentic and collaborative.

 The process starts with an online application that involves uploading a cover letter, CV and academic transcript.
 You’ll then be invited to complete an online abilities assessment, which takes an hour.
 After that, there is a six-minute video interview where you’ll answer some role-specific questions.
 You’ll then be invited to an assessment centre.
 There you will take part in a group exercise and do individual interviews with members of the People & Culture team as well as frontline Grant Thornton Australia staff.
 The final interview will be with a senior member of the team you’re applying to join.
 It will largely revolve around whether you’re a good cultural fit.